-Stock futures turn higher ahead of Trump, Kim Summit
+Stocks cautious ahead of Trump-Kim meeting

-President Trump arrived in Singapore on Sunday for a historic summit with North Korean leader Kim Jong Un that could lay the groundwork for ending a nuclear stand-off between the old foes.
+Stocks gained some traction Monday afternoon, after a flat start to the day as traders awaited the historic summit between U.S. President Trump and North Korean leader Kim Jong Un that could lay the groundwork for ending a nuclear standoff between the old foes.

 Continue Reading Below